worldwidesuperstar/nba-similarity/README.md

 ## Scope

-All data is retrieved from the top 200 players by PPG according to the nba-api LeagueLeaders endpoint.
+All data is retrieved from the top 300 players by PPG according to the nba-api LeagueLeaders endpoint.

-Limitations/Assumptions:
+## Limitations/Assumptions:

-2024-25 regular season data
+-   2024-25 regular season data
-55 games played minimum
+-   55 games played minimum
-If given the choice, data always standardized to per 36 minutes
+-   If given the choice, data always standardized to per 36 minutes

+## Endpoints

+nba-api was used for all data collection/exploration.
+Endpoints used include:

+-   leagueleaders
+-   playerdashboardbygeneralsplits
+-   shotchartdetail
+-   playerdashptshots,
+-   leaguehustlestatsplayer
+-   leaguedashplayerclutch
+-   playerdashptpass
+-   assisttracker

 ## Statpoint Reasoning